Whatever we expect with confidence becomes our own self-fulfilling prophecy.

 I’m of course not saying that you cannot develop self-confidence.
-You can most certainly boost your levels of confidence, however it doesn’t really become part of you until and unless you become one with it.
-I can for instance fake it to act confident, but that’s not really true self-confidence.
+You can most certainly boost your levels of confidence, however, it doesn’t really become part of you until and unless you become one with it.
+I can, for instance, fake it to act confident, but that’s not really true self-confidence.
 Acting as if I’m confident still comes with doubt and hesitation.
-It’s not until I become “one” with what I’m doing and fully let go of the fear or making mistakes, succumbing failure or anything else that frightens me, then that is when I begin developing true self-confidence.
+It’s not until I become “one” with what I’m doing and fully let go of the fear of making mistakes, succumbing failure or anything else that frightens me, then that is when I begin developing true self-confidence.

 I’m feeling confident…

 I have self-confidence…

 Now, answer, which of these two statements is the more powerful statement?
 Most people would say that the second statement is the more powerful statement because “to have” something is much more powerful and permanent than if I was “to feel” something.
 And within this example lies the key to help you develop true and lasting self-confidence.